Qrome/RGBClock/README.md

 * Offers Advanced Web Interface for changing settings
 * Select the UTC Offset for your time zone
 * Control the brightness
+* Uses accurate internet time from Google servers.
+* Uses WifiManager to easily configure to your 2.4Ghz network.
+* Displays the last octet (the fourth and final set of numbers in an IPv4 address) when it boots up.
+* Waste time trying to tell the time.

 ## Required Parts:
 * Wemos D1 Mini: https://amzn.to/2ImqD1n